How Many Inches In 12 Feet

 Augmented Reality (AR) Measurement Apps

 Augmented reality (AR) measurement apps are another emerging trend.
-These apps use the camera on a smartphone or tablet to measure distances and dimensions in real-time.
+Even so, these apps use the camera on a smartphone or tablet to measure distances and dimensions in real-time.
 By overlaying digital measurements onto the physical world, AR apps can simplify tasks like measuring rooms, furniture, and other objects.

 The Ongoing Debate Between Imperial and Metric Systems